ExplodingSalad/SampleApp/README.md

-just a small sample for a REST endpoint
+just a small sample for a REST endpoint, including a build-test-release-deploy pipeline